renatojen/wordcount/README.md

 Wordcount is compatible with the majority of popular browsers such as Google Chrome, Mozilla Firefox, Opera and mobile devices that supports HTML5.

 ## License
-This app is covered by the MGNU GENERAL PUBLIC license.
+This app is covered by the GNU GENERAL PUBLIC license.
 For more information, see LICENSE for license information.